bitovi/academy/src/technology-consulting/6-building-rapport.md

 When you’re candid about your capabilities and timelines, clients gain a clearer understanding of what to expect, which sets the stage for realistic expectations.

 - **Be up front and honest:** Clients appreciate transparency, especially when problems arise.
 Communicate issues, questions, and concerns openly.
 This honesty demonstrates your commitment to doing the right thing and builds trust.
+The more open and honest you are with other people, the more open they will be with you.
 - **Give regular updates:** Provide regular and accurate updates to keep the client informed about the project’s status.
 Avoid surprises by communicating openly about any changes or issues.
-- **Admit mistakes:** If you make a mistake, acknowledge it quickly and work on a solution.
+- **Admit (personal) mistakes:** If you make a mistake, acknowledge it quickly and work on a solution.
 Taking responsibility shows integrity and a commitment to excellence.
+Be mindful not to take blame for something that is shared amongst the team or is due to a failure in process.

 Tips and techniques: